-By sixth grade, Dana called herself my “best friend.”
+By sixth grade, Tammy called herself my “best friend.”
 Befriending my lead bully seemed like a good idea at the time.
 In hindsight, it ended up being the pre-Facebook way to guarantee that I’d be bullied not only at school, but in my own home.
 Who needs technology when you have stupidity?

 CHB had what doctors referred to as Hyperactive Disorder, but as far as I could tell he was just an asshole.
 Dana was in charge of him basically all of the time, since her parents worked swing and he couldn’t be left alone due to the constant flood of Ritalin in his bloodstream.
 He was essentially my first experience with a tweeker.

 Even when I was a tweeker, I couldn’t stand tweekers.

 Dana adored her brother.
 Why?
 I will never know.
 I’m no doctor, but I think Quaaludes would’ve faired much better with young Bob than Ritalin.
 He would do precious things like chew on my parent’s furniture so we had to play outside whenever they came over, lest CHB eat my parent’s entire house.

 Relegated to the front porch, I endured gladiator-esque battles of Whack-a-Courtney.
 Dana vacillated between terrorizing me, hitting me, and being scary sweet to me, while out of nowhere, CHB would just straight-up sucker punch me.
 While Dana kicking my ass was embarrassing, having a 10-year-old beat me up brought a whole new level of humiliation to my plight.
 It didn’t help that Dana laughed her fat ass off whenever he slugged me.